 Bang Bang Bakery

 Bang Bang Bakery is a really darling little bakery and coffee shop in Siem Reap.
 One peek inside their dessert case and your mouth will be watering!
 Homemade cakes, pies, cookies, tarts, and crumbles are on display.
-They also have freshly baked bread and bagels and have a few decedent breakfast offerings.
+They also have freshly baked bread and bagels and have a few decadent breakfast offerings.

 The Little Red Fox Espresso

 The Little Red Fox Espresso is a great place to get some work done, or just grab a really tasty breakfast.
 They have creative coffee concoctions, yummy smoothie bowls, and really delicious bagel sandwiches.
-Plus they occasionally offer live music (and air conditioning!) in the afternoons in “The Den” on the second floor.
+Plus, they occasionally offer live music (and air conditioning!) in the afternoons in “The Den” on the second floor.

 Il Forno Siem Reap has really delicious, authentic Italian food if you’re looking for a break from Khmer classics.
 The cheese plate is a really lovely selection of fresh cheeses, a rarity in SE Asia.
 And the pizzas are thin crust and incredibly flavorful.
 Prices are on the higher side but it’s worth it for a fun date night!